 Sessions and server side state

-The server-side state of an application refers to server-side data that can be shared by all clients, or that can be specific to a limited scope, such as:
+The server-side state of an application refers to data stored on server side that could be shared by all clients, or that could be specific to a limited scope such as:

 - a session,

 - a group of sessions (for example all sessions of the same user),